 Covid-19 / Coronavirus

 As a frontline essential service, it is vital that the IBTS continues to collect enough blood and platelets to maintain the supplies to our hospitals during the Covid-19 situation.
-Hospital demand is now back at Pre Covid levels so it is important our donation clinics collect enough blood each week.
+Hospital demand is now back at higher than Pre Covid levels so it is important our donation clinics collect enough blood each week.

 In keeping with public health guidelines the IBTS will work to constantly ensure that our staff, donors and patients are kept as safe as possible.
-To achieve this, the IBTS has decided to make changes to how our clinics operate.

 Possible Changes to Venues